TAOTheCrab/CrabBot/README.md

 **This should be considered alpha-quality software.**
 There are some glaring bugs, missing features, and most of it is undocumented.

-By default, use !crabhelp or "@-*botname*- help" to see a list of visible commands
+By default, use !crabhelp or "@*botname* help" to see a list of visible commands

 Requires:
 - [discord.py](https://github.com/Rapptz/discord.py) v0.10 (async beta)